 Researchers in the UK have built a phone that is able to charge using ambient sound in the atmosphere around it.

 The smartphone was built using a principle called the piezoelectric effect.
-Nanogenerators were created that harvest ambient noise and turn that into electric current.
-Effectively the phone can be powered from waste noise found around us all the time.
+Nanogenerators were created that harvest ambient noise and convert it into electric current.

 Twenty times faster charge, Ryden dual carbon battery